Stats about paralysis

 We all know someone -- a brother, sister, friend, neighbor, or colleague -- living with paralysis.
 These aren't strangers.
 They are only one degree of separation from all of us.

-Researchers designed and conducted an exhaustive survey of more than 33,000 households across the country.
+Researchers designed and conducted an exhaustive survey of more than 70,000 household across the country.
 More than 30 experts in paralysis and statistics, including those from the Centers for Disease Control and Prevention (CDC) and 14 leading universities and medical centers helped to develop and set the parameters for the study.

-Today, this study continues to represent one of the largest population based samples of any disability ever conducted.
+This study represents one of the largest population based samples of any disability ever conducted.

 What did we learn?